collocations.org

 Two successive defeats have brought fresh criticism.

-growing, increasing, mounting | media, press | public
+growing, increasing, mounting

 barrage

-VERB + CRITICISM
+VERB + criticism

-direct, express, level, make, voice
+address, direct, express, level, make, voice

-The government came under fierce criticism for its policies. | The proposal is open to several important criticisms.
+The government came under fierce criticism for its policies.

-avoid, deflect, escape, forestall, ward off
+avoid, deflect, escape, forestall

 She sought to deflect criticism by blaming her family.

-accept, meet, reply to, respond to, take
+accept, handle, meet, reply to, respond to, take, welcome

 He finds it hard to take criticism.

-counter, dismiss, reject
+answer, counter, dismiss, reject

 She countered my criticisms by saying we had no choice in the matter.